tapioone/docs/docs/machine-data/historical-data.md

 The historic data processing may not contain the most recent data due offline machine state or ongoing processing procedure.

-> **Important:** our historic data API is currently in a preview state.
-More features are under development and will be published soon.

 ## General

 To be able to make requests to the historic data API, you first need to [register a tapio application](../general/register-tapio-application) and assign machines to the application. **You won't receive data** for machines that are not assigned to your application.